1. What are the faculty member’s fields of interest?

 20. If I have already taken the GRE Subject test for Math, may I use it in place of the GRE General?

-No. The Department of Mathematics requires the GRE General test for all applicants.
+Ideally the Department of Mathematics prefers the GRE General test for all applicants, however it is optional.

 21. Are there minimum test scores required for admission?

-There is no minimum required GRE score, but the GRE score will be used in admissions decisions.
+There is no minimum required GRE score because it is optional; however the score, if provided, will be used in admissions decisions.
 See language test score standards below:

 - Test of English as a Foreign Language (TOEFL) internet-based: 90